MinecraftWars/Gringotts/doc/usage.md

 Writing the region id manually is required because a player may be part of several regions.
 If the vault has been created corretly, you will receive a message that the vault has been created.

+### Creating vaults for other players/accounts ###

+The permission `createvault.forothers` allows you to create vaults for other players or factions, towns, etc. that do not belong to you.
+To create a vault for others, write the appropriate vault type on the first line and the designated owner on the third line (player, faction tag, town name).

 Commands
 --------